-2.5L L4 Engine Coolant Surge Tank

-3.6L V6 Engine Coolant Surge Tank

 Check to see if coolant is visible in the coolant surge tank.
 If the coolant inside the coolant surge tank is boiling, do not do anything else until it cools down.

-If coolant is visible but the coolant level mark is not visible, add a 50/50 mixture of clean, drinkable water and DEX-COOL coolant at the coolant surge tank to the top rib on the middle of the tank, but be sure the cooling system is cool before this is done.
-See Engine Overheating $\Rightarrow 253$.
-The coolant surge tank is in the engine compartment on the driver side of the vehicle.
-See Engine Compartment Overview \Rightarrow 240.
+If coolant is visible but the coolant level is not at or above the mark pointed to, add a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.

+Be sure the cooling system is cool before this is done.

+If no coolant is visible in the coolant surge tank, add coolant as follows: